Harsha-pandey9/Insurence_Predection/README.md

 - 💬 Popup-based result display with animated feedback
 - 🧠 Machine learning powered backend (`joblib` model)
 - 📊 Trained on real-world insurance dataset
-- ❤️ Footer with "Made with ❤️ by Adarsh"
+- ❤️ Footer with "Made with ❤️ by Harsha"

 ---